siddjain/openldap-demo/README.md

 # Learning LDAP

+This document describes:
+- How to run an instance of OpenLDAP in a docker container
+- How to interact with it using NodeJS

+LDAP stands for Lightweight Directory Access Protocol.
+It is a spec and implementation can be anything.
+OpenLDAP is one implementation of LDAP and uses Memory Mapped DB (or MDB in short) database as the backing datastore by default [[1](http://www.openldap.org/pub/hyc/mdb-paper.pdf)].
+The database organizes entries in a tree data structure.
+Because of this, reads are very fast.

 ## Create TLS certificates for client and server
 Left as exercise for the reader.
-See [1](https://github.com/siddjain/openssl-demo) for help.
+See [[2](https://github.com/siddjain/openssl-demo)] for help.
 Ignore this step if you do not want to enable TLS.

 ## Create the LDAP server
 we use the docker image provided by [tiredofit](https://github.com/tiredofit/docker-openldap).
 Run: